randy408/libspng/README.md

 libspng is a C library for reading and writing Portable Network Graphics (PNG) format files with a focus on security and ease of use.

+libspng is an alternative to libpng, the projects are separate and the APIs are not compatible.

-# Compatibility
+# Testing

 Over 150 test images of different bit depth, color type, and size combinations are verified to decode to the same output as libpng.

 # Safety

-spng does verify input data, it should be free of arithmetic overflow and buffer overflow errors.
+libspng does verify input data, it should be free of arithmetic overflow and buffer overflow errors.

 # Usage